friedrith/ux-research/extended-reality/technologies.md

 In the future, I will also add popular software technologies.
 If a technology is not available yet, I put a article teasing it.
 I also added good ux tutorials about AR/VR/MR.

-> If you find this list is not up to date, do not hesitate to propose a technology yourself using [github issues](https://github.com/friedrith/ux-research/issues).
+> If you find this list is not up to date, do not hesitate to propose a technology yourself using [github issues](https://github.com/friedrith/ux-research/issues) or to make a pull request.

 ## Hardware headsets